design-juspay/Blend-v1/memory-bank/activeContext.md

 - Refactoring existing components to follow the established patterns.
 - Building a demo system to showcase component variants and usage.
 - Ensuring all components follow accessibility best practices.
+- Improving code quality by applying DRY principles to reduce repetition.

 ## Current Work Focus